spcourse/python/en/style/10 Style Guide.md

     # output: might not print zero (e.g., if user put in a float)
     print(user_input)

-The three components are respectively: the user's input, the calculation and the output.
+The three components are the user's input, the calculation and the output, respectively.
 You will encounter these components very often in programs.
 Also, pay attention to the instructions in the comments: first an explanation of the algorithm, and then a warning that that part of the code might not always work (and more important: when this happens!).

 ### Spaces Around Operators